 Appendix A - Code Book

 Engineering Design Process Codes

 PLAN - subject was planning some aspect of their design, typically verbally.

 BUILD-NORMAL - normal building, includes looking for parts unless the looking for parts as researching the feasibility of a potential design.

 BUILD-REBUILD - rebuilding (fixing) something that built previously.
 This includes building it in a different way as well as reattaching a subsystem that fell off, for example.

 EVALUATE-PHYSICAL - evaluate by testing physically.

 EVALUATE-VERBAL - evaluate without any physical test by talking.

 EVALUATE-VISUAL - evaluate by looking without touching or talking.

 EVALUATE-SYSTEM - evaluate the whole system including program by running the program.

 PROGRAM-NORMAL - Programming the robot.

 PROGRAM-REPROGRAM - Fixing a previous program.

 RESEARCH - researching a problem or possible solution.
 Looking for parts can be considering research if it is affecting major design decisions before building starts.
 Otherwise, consider it part of building.

 WAIT - waiting for researcher.
 This is just a placeholder so that this time is not counted in any analysis.
 This was used when the researcher paused the student to take a photograph, for example.

 Other Codes

 AFFECT - subject showed emotion, negative or positive.
 Includes sighs, frowns, laughs, and smiles.

 ASYMMETRY - Subject builds asymmetrically, notices, or has problems with asymmetry in their design.

 CONNECTION - subject has trouble connecting parts, usually seen in parts that move.

 CREATIVE-PLAY - subject shows creative play by using mini-figures, verbalizing story lines, etc.

 FINE-MOTOR - subject exhibits difficulty with fine motor operations such as attacing LEGO pieces.

 HELP - The researcher gave help to student.

 IMPORTANT - an important and significant event has occurred that may benefit from further analysis.

 MATH - student used math.

 MULTIPLE-PHASES - there were multiple engineering design process phases going on at the same time.
 For example, the subject was building while discussing their plan.

 PERSIST-BAD - the subject was persistently trying to repair a non-optimal design due to a previous design choice.

 PROBLEM-SOLVING - subject solved a significant problem.

-PROJECTION - CORRECT - A cause and effect projection, which turned out to be correct.
+PROJECTION-CORRECT - A cause and effect projection, which turned out to be correct.
 Be careful not to include planning with this code.

-PROJECTION - INCORRECT - Cause and effect projection, which turned out to be incorrect.
+PROJECTION-INCORRECT - Cause and effect projection, which turned out to be incorrect.
 Be careful not to include planning with this code.

 SCALE - student was concerned about the proper scale of his/her design.

 SCIENCE - the student used science.

 SELF-TALK - student talked to him or herself.

-STRATEGY - the subject used a general purpose strategy for building or, more typically, troubleshooting, such as stepping back to examine their design, looking at a design from different angles, or using the WeDo connection information for troubleshooting.

-SYMMETRY - Subject built symmetrically or is concerned about symmetry or balance.
+SELF-TALK-ARTIFACT - Due the researcher asking a question, the subject’s ongoing activity was modified.
+For example, they may have talked about planning in a building phase or the question may have caused an evaluation to occur.

 SEMICONCRETE - A semi-concrete projection or test, where the subject, for example, brings a part up to another part to evaluate whether it will fit but does not end up needing to put the part wholly next to the other part.

 SEQUENCING - the subject was concerned with building or programming in a certain order.

 STABILITY - the design showed stability issues or the subject was concerned with stability issues.

-STRATEGY - The subject used an identifiable strategy to solve a problem.
+STRATEGY - the subject used a general purpose strategy for building or, more typically, troubleshooting, such as stepping back to examine their design, looking at a design from different angles, or using the WeDo connection information for troubleshooting.

+SYMMETRY - Subject built symmetrically or is concerned about symmetry or balance.

 SYSTEMS-THINKING - the subject showed an understanding of the complete system he or she designed.

-TALK-ALOUD-ARTIFACT - Due the researcher asking a question, the subject’s ongoing activity was modified.
-For example, they may have talked about planning in a building phase or the question may have caused an evaluation to occur.

 TALK-TO-ROBOT - the subject talked to the robot as if it were a living being.

 UNANTICIPATED-CONSEQUENCE - subject made a design decision that later had significant, negative consequences.